-Tamoxifen is the most common SERM.
-It can be used in several ways:
+Tamoxifen can be used in several ways:

 - For women with hormone receptor-positive breast cancer treated with surgery, tamoxifen can help lower the chances of the cancer coming back and raise the chances of living longer.
 It can also lower the risk of getting a new cancer in the other breast.
 Tamoxifen can be started either after surgery (adjuvant therapy) or before surgery (neoadjuvant therapy) and is usually taken for 5 to 10 years.
 For early stage breast cancer, this drug is mainly used for women who have not yet gone through menopause.
 (If you have gone through menopause, aromatase inhibitors are usually used instead.)

 - For women who have been treated for ductal carcinoma in situ (DCIS) that is hormone receptor-positive, taking tamoxifen for 5 years lowers the chance of the DCIS coming back.
 It also lowers the chance of getting an invasive breast cancer.

 - For women with hormone-positive breast cancer that has spread to other parts of the body, tamoxifen can often help slow or stop the growth of the cancer, and might even shrink some tumors.